Sweet Tooth (Twisted Metal): Other media

 Sweet Tooth is also an unlockable character in War of the Monsters (2003) for the PlayStation 2, a game in which Incognito used the TM:B engine to make a movie monster fighting game.
 One of the characters, Agamo, has Sweet Tooth as the fourth skin.
-To unlock it, one must beat the story mode of Twisted Metal: Black with Sweet Tooth and have the save on the memory card.
+To unlock it, the player must beat the story mode of Twisted Metal: Black with Sweet Tooth and have the save on the memory card.
 Sweet Tooth is represented by a tall mech with the signature flaming clown head, and often breaks out in his usual laughter throughout the game.

 Sweet Tooth appears as a playable character in the crossover fighting game for the PlayStation 3, PlayStation All-Stars Battle Royale.

 Sweet Tooth's ice cream truck appears as a vehicle customization in the 2015 Psyonix game Rocket League.

-Sweet Tooth appeared as a combatant in the web series Death Battle, where he fought the Joker from DC Comics and lost.